-All Directors had completed the Mandatory Accreditation Programme ("MAP") as prescribed by Bursa Securities, except the newly appointed Directors namely Choo Weng Wah and Lim Sze Yean, who will attend the MAP by this year.
-Choo Weng Wah and Lim Sze Yean have registered for MAP on 11-13 October 2021.
-Dato' Douglas Cheng Heng Lee had attended MAP previously.
+All Directors had completed the Mandatory Accreditation Programme ("MAP") as prescribed by Bursa Securities.
 The Company will continue to identify suitable training for the Directors to equip and update themselves with the necessary knowledge in discharging their duty and responsibilities as Directors.